wtding1998/wtding1998.github.io/content/_index.md

 +++
 title = "Wentao Ding 丁文涛"
 +++
-I am a final year Ph.D. student in school of data science at The Chinese University of Hong Kong (Shenzhen).
-I am fortunately advised by Prof. Shuzhong Zhang, Prof. Zizhuo Wang and Dr. Jianze Li.
-Previously, I obtained my B.S. in Mathematics from Zhiyuan College, Shanghai Jiao Tong University in 2020.
+I received my Ph.D. degree in 2025 from the School of Data Science at The Chinese University of Hong Kong (Shenzhen), where I was advised by Prof. Shuzhong Zhang, Prof. Zizhuo Wang, and Dr. Jianze Li.
+I am currently a postdoctoral fellow at The Chinese University of Hong Kong, under the supervision of Prof. Anthony Man-Cho So.

 ## Research Interest
 - Tensor Optimization